 These events include:

-- Natural disasters such as earthquakes, hurricanes and tornadoes
+• Natural disasters like earthquakes, hurricanes and tornadoes

 What does comprehensive car insurance not cover?

-To make sure you're getting the best comprehensive auto insurance rates you can, compare quotes from multiple providers.
+To make sure your comprehensive auto insurance rates are the best and cheapest they can be, compare quotes from multiple providers.

-Full coverage is a car insurance policy that includes the state’s minimum liability requirements as well as collision and comprehensive coverage.
-Full coverage can also include several other types of coverage, such as personal injury protection (PIP), depending on if you live in a state that requires certain additional coverages.
+Full-coverage car insurance typically includes the state's minimum liability requirements, as well as collision and comprehensive coverage.
+A full-coverage policy may also include several other types of coverage, like personal injury protection (PIP), if you live in a state that requires them.

-Comprehensive car insurance is included in full-coverage car insurance, but it is typically not enough coverage on its own because it does not protect against collisions.
+Comprehensive car insurance usually isn't enough coverage on its own because it does not protect against collisions.

 Comprehensive vs. collision insurance

-Note that neither coverage will cover medical or legal costs resulting from an accident or vehicle damage.
+Neither comprehensive nor collision insurance covers medical or legal costs tied to an accident or vehicle damage.
 Those costs are usually covered by another driver's liability insurance, medical payments coverage or personal injury protection.
-You also won't be reimbursed for damage you caused to another drivers' vehicle.
-That's usually covered by liability insurance.
+You also won't be reimbursed for damage you cause to another vehicle.
+That's covered by liability insurance.

 Collision-related damage to your vehicle, such as: